lemingshen/PolyU-Survival/docs/source/research/reimbursement.rst

       :alt: Notification email example

       Notification email example
-* Itinerary of your planned trip, including departure and return dates. :download: `Example <../../assets/reimbursement/itinerary.pdf>`_.
+* Itinerary of your planned trip, including departure and return dates. :download:`Example <../../assets/reimbursement/itinerary.pdf>`.
+* Registration fee information (*e.g.*, `MobiCom 2025 Registration <https://www.sigmobile.org/mobicom/2025/registration.html>`_).
+* Other relevant documents
+   * VISA application fee, plane tickets, and accommodation information (estimated). :download:`Example <../../assets/reimbursement/Plane Accommodation VISA.pdf>`.
+   * MRS Form (if applicable). **Make sure that the highlighted part is filled** :download:`Example <../../assets/reimbursement/MRS Form (Non-purchase).docx>`.

 .. note::
    Make sure that all Supplementary documents are in **PDF format**.
+For estimated plane tickets and accommodation information, I suggest pick an expensive one to avoid under-budgeting, as the reimbursement will be based on the actual expense you incur during the trip but will not exceed what you claimed.

 2. Fill the GSB Form